neerajsudhakaran/Morning-Evening-Transport-alert/readme.md

 ## Features

 - **Morning Alert**
-  - Fetches top 4 buses (services 4 or 38x) for stop 6224
+  - Fetches top 4 buses (services 4 or 38x) for stop 7088  (Where we live!)
   - Shows **aimed arrival times** and **delay**
   - Fetches **current weather** and **next 24-hour forecast**
   - Sends a **formatted Telegram message**

 - **Evening Alert**
-  - Fetches top 4 buses (services 4 or 38x) for stop 6224 (Where I live!)
+  - Fetches top 4 buses (services 4 or 38x) for stop 6224 (Where my Partner Works!)
   - Sends **bus arrival times only** to Telegram

 ---